-Another factor that influences whether or not the vasectomy reversible will be successful is the length of time since the original vasectomy.
+Another factor that influences whether or not the vasectomy removable will be successful is the length of time since the original vasectomy.
 This is probably the most critical factor to consider when estimating the chance of restoration of fertility.
 With the development of microsurgical techniques for vasectomy reversal, most studies show current success rates for vasectomy reversal ranging from 82 to 89 percent if performed within 15 years of vasectomy.
 However, the rate of conception dropped to 44% at fifteen years.

 Men who have had other surgeries in the groin, including earlier attempts at vasectomy reversal or hernia repair, may develop scar tissue that can obstruct the vas deferens, preventing success.